swartn/cmipdata/README.md

 cmipdata is a python wrapper which aims to ensure smart handling of the input files.
 All netcdf data processing is done by CDO, either as a system call, or through the cdo python bindings in the case of 2) above.
 Plotting functionality uses matplotlib and basemap.

+WARNING: This package is in development and there are no guarantees whatsoever.

 Contributors
 ============
-Neil Swart, CCCma, Environment Canada
+Neil Swart, CCCma, Environment Canada: Neil.Swart@ec.gc.ca

 =====================
 Structure and content